ReblochonMasque/numeric/README.txt

 If you need speed, you should use numpy or scipy.
 If you need millions of points, and objects, this is probably not suitable.

-Emphasis is put on the clarity of the implementation.
+Emphasis is put on the clarity of the implementation, lightness, and ease of use.